browserengineering/book/book/forms.md

 ...

-So far, our browser has seen the web as read only---but when you post on Facebook, fill our a survey, or search Google, you're sending information *to* servers as well as receiving information from them.
+So far, our browser has seen the web as read only---but when you post on Facebook, fill out a survey, or search Google, you're sending information *to* servers as well as receiving information from them.
-In this chapter, we'll build out support for HTML forms to understand how the browser writes as well as reads the web.
+In this chapter, we'll start to transform our browser into a platform for web applications by building out support for HTML forms, the simplest way for a browser to send information to a server.

 How forms work
 ==============